Altinity/altinityknowledgebase/content/en/engines/mergetree-table-engine-family/replacingmergetree/_index.md

   /engines/replacingmergetree
 ---
 [ReplacingMergeTree](https://altinity.com/blog/clickhouse-replacingmergetree-explained-the-good-the-bad-and-the-ugly)
-is a powerful ClickHouse MergeTree engine.
+is a powerful ClickHouse® MergeTree engine.
 It is one of the techniques that can be used to guarantee unicity or exactly once delivery in ClickHouse.

 ## General Operations